j19sch/j19sch.github.io/posts/2024/20240604-the-difference-between-a-test-case-and-a-requirement-is-the-moment-of-discovery-part-two.md

 <!-- TEASER_END -->

+if this is true, that reqs and test cases are equivalent, there's limited value in translating existing requirements into test cases, there is more value in discovering test cases that are not requirements yet as early as possible hence ET, product as external imagination, hence thin vertical slices for richer exploration

 # What does it help us do? help us see? do differently?

 what levers does this give us?